ashishp100194/UserManagementAutomation/README.md

 --Framework Used: I have created this project using Pytest framework with Python 3.8.
 Basically, this framework has 5 folders:
- - ExternalDependency -- currently no external dependency is needed
+ - ExternalDependency -- webdrivers (chrome, firefox)
- - PythonLibrary -- contains all the global utils file
+ - PythonLibrary -- contains all the global utils, config file
  - TestData -- contains dictionary for individual test data
  - TestSuite -- contains testcases to run
  - Variable -- Global variables